bugsam/bugsam/README.md

  # #
 ### Highlights
 * Implementation of Chacha20 as a payload decoder in Assembly;
-* Implementation of ASN.1 to create a PEM file of derivated keys from .NET Framework in Powershell;
+* Implementation of ASN.1 to create a PEM file of RSA derivated keys from .NET Framework in Powershell;
 * Many simple Assembly code's explained in details.

  # #